nordic-institute/X-Road/doc/Architecture/arc-ss_x-road_security_server_architecture.md

 #### 3.7.3 Persistent data

-Xroad-addon-messagelog persists data to postgresql messagelog database.
+Xroad-addon-messagelog persists data on the disk and to postgresql messagelog database.

 ## 4 Interfaces